callumhackett/obsidian_polka_theme/README.md

 The user is left to select which fonts are loaded, although Polka is set up to use your default monospace font in table content for better number formatting.

-The font used in the preview images is Franklin Gothic, which is available as standard on Windows.
+The font displayed in the preview images is Franklin Gothic, which is available as standard on Windows.
 If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).

 ## Plugin Support